 Sony A6000 versus Sony RX100 II

-The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were announced, respectively, in February 2014 and June 2013.
+The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were revealed to the public, respectively, in February 2014 and June 2013.
 The A6000 is a mirrorless interchangeable lens camera, while the RX100 II is a fixed lens compact.
 The cameras are based on an APS-C (A6000) and an one-inch sensor.
 The A6000 has a resolution of 24 megapixel, whereas the RX100 II provides 20 MP.

-An illustration of the physical size and weight of the Sony A6000 and the Sony RX100 II is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Sony A6000 and the Sony RX100 II.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6000 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6000 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 II is notably smaller (26 percent) than the Sony A6000.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 II is considerably smaller (70 percent) than the Sony A6000.
 In this context, it is worth noting that neither the A6000 nor the RX100 II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 II has a lens build in, whereas the A6000 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the A6000 and their specifications in the Sony E-Mount Lens Catalog.